+Specifications

-- Parts not in contact with potable water may be made of other material suited for buried water services as specified in AWWA C800. - All Ball valve, couplings and adapters will be pressure rated for 300 PSI. - Ball valves will be supplied with blowout proof stainless steel stems with double SBR or NBR O-ring stem seal. - Stem and cap assembly will be two-piece design and will withstand minimum 200 ftp of torque. - Ball seats will be made with unfilled Teflon for resilience and minimal friction. - Ball will be uncoated lead free cast brass design. - All waterworks fittings and ball valves will be guaranteed for a minimal 40 years against factory defects. - All fittings will have a lifetime guaranteed against lead leach ate from the casting. - All ball valve will be factory tested in the open and closed position. - Yield Strength, Tensile Strength and percentage of elongation will be similar to 85-5-5-5 (Red Brass). - No lead fittings will be Cambridge Brass or approved equal.
+Parts not in contact with potable water may be made of other material suited for buried water services as specified in AWWA C800.
+All Ball valve, couplings and adapters will be pressure rated for 300 PSI.
+Ball valves will be supplied with blowout proof stainless steel stems with double SBR or NBR O-ring stem seal.
+Stem and cap assembly will be two-piece design and will withstand minimum 200 ftp of torque.
+Ball seats will be made with unfilled Teflon for resilience and minimal friction.
+Ball will be uncoated lead free cast brass design.
+All waterworks fittings and ball valves will be guaranteed for a minimal 40 years against factory defects.
+All fittings will have a lifetime guaranteed against lead leach ate from the casting.
+All ball valve will be factory tested in the open and closed position.
+Yield Strength, Tensile Strength and percentage of elongation will be similar to 85-5-55 (Red Brass).
+No lead fittings will be Cambridge Brass or approved equal.
 Design and installation shall be to the satisfaction of the local water and fire departments.
 The Consulting Engineer shall obtain a Certificate of Approval from the Ministry of the Environment, Conservation and Parks (MECP) prior to construction.
 This will include completion of "Form 1 - Record of Watermain Authorized as a Future Alteration".
-Work on private property shall conform to the Ontario Building Code.
+Work on private

+7.1 Water Sampling Station

+All new watermain shall be equipped with water sampling stations as detailed in Appendix B , Figure W-1.
+One station will be required for developments up to 100 lots, and an additional sampling station may be required for every additional 100 lots or less.
+The location of the water sampling stations shall meet the approval of the Manager of Environmental Services and shall be shown on the construction drawings.

+.8 Street Lighting and Power Distribution

+8.1 Design Criteria

+The minimum design criteria for the design of street lighting and power distribution are noted below.
+All materials shall be compliant with Canadian Standards, as a minimum, and suitable for its intended application.
+The project Designer shall verify all existing services to the best of their knowledge and coordinate all new lighting, power distribution and communication services to avoid conflicts with other trades.